Roth Features

 How a conversion impacts taxes

-If you exceed the annual limit on the amount both you and Trane Technologies can contribute (for 2024, $69,000 or $76,500 if you’re 50 or older) and have set up automated conversions of after-tax contributions, you should consider the tax consequences if a distribution of pre-tax or Roth contributions is required.
+If you exceed the annual limit on the amount both you and Trane Technologies can contribute (for 2026, $72,000 plus $8,000 if you are age 50+ this calendar year, or up to $11,250 if you will be age 60–63) and have set up automated conversions of after-tax contributions, you should consider the tax consequences if a distribution of pre-tax or Roth contributions is required.

 It’s important to talk to your personal tax advisor before making a Roth in-plan conversion.
 Since income taxes are not withheld at the time of conversion, you may need to make estimated tax payments to the IRS to avoid underpayment penalties.